lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The Validators Exit Oracle currently uses the number of validators per operator as one of the primary metrics for determining exit priority.

-To align with MaxEB, VEO should base exit priority on each operator’s total validator balance rather than validator counts.
+To align with MaxEB, Validators Exit Oracle should base exit priority on each operator’s total validator balance rather than validator counts.

 Without this change, an operator with many low-balance validators could be incorrectly prioritized for exit ahead of an operator with fewer but significantly higher-balance validators.

 #### Deposit reserve

-When VEO decides how many validators need to be exited, it also looks at the amount of ETH in the buffer.
+When Validators Exit Oracle decides how many validators need to be exited, it also looks at the amount of ETH in the buffer.

-Currently, VEO assumes that all of this amount can be used to fulfill Withdrawal Requests and therefore reduces the number of validator exits, assuming that the buffer ETH will cover part of the requests.
+Currently, Validators Exit Oracle assumes that all of this amount can be used to fulfill Withdrawal Requests and therefore reduces the number of validator exits, assuming that the buffer ETH will cover part of the requests.

 However, if deposit reserve is introduced, part of the buffer may be used for deposits that bypass withdrawals.

-Therefore, VEO should take deposit reserve into account when calculating the amount of ETH that needs to be withdrawn.
+Therefore, Validators Exit Oracle should take deposit reserve into account when calculating the amount of ETH that needs to be withdrawn.

 #### Consolidation

 During stake migration from CMv1 to CMv2, and in other cases after the migration is finished:

-- Source consolidation validators **should not** be selected for exit by VEO; otherwise, exit requests would be wasted on validators that are already about to be consolidated.
+- Source consolidation validators **should not** be selected for exit by Validators Exit Oracle; otherwise, exit requests would be wasted on validators that are already about to be consolidated.
-- Target validators **can** be selected by VEO, but VEO should take into account the balances of their associated consolidation source validators, since those balances will be consolidated into the target validator.
+- Target validators **can** be selected by Validators Exit Oracle, but it should take into account the balances of their associated consolidation source validators, since those balances will be consolidated into the target validator.

 It is expected that VEBO would inspect the `PendingConsolidation` queue to differentiate exit requests from consolidation requests when calculating the required ETH withdrawal amount.